Chase the Kangaroo: 7 + 77s = 9: Reinterpretations

+Critical reception

+Chase the Kangaroo was well-received upon release.
+In CCM Magazine, writer Brian Quincy Newcomb called the record "the coming-of-age album for one of the outstanding bands to arise from the Southern California new music renaissance."
+He added that the band "[approximated] some of the raw thrash of its live performance and the freedom of expression afforded by its own studio," and summed up the review by stating, "the Edge-like quality on some of the guitar tracks and traceable references to bands on the English shore in no way sullies the presence of a distinct Choir sound."
+Cornerstone Magazine expressed similar sentiments, saying that Chase the Kangaroo was "musically stunning and lyrically brilliant."
+The review praised Daugherty's lead guitar work as "favorably comparing to the Edge's," declaring that the album was "biting atmospheric rock of diamond quality."

-Retrospectively, Mark Allan Powell wrote in the Encyclopedia of Contemporary Christian Music that "the band achieves a more distinctive sound on Chase the Kangaroo," and regarded the "martial drumbeat" of "Clouds" as, "similar to that which undergirds Fleetwood Mac's Tusk."
+Retrospectively, the album continues to be highly praised.
+Chase the Kangaroo is listed at No. 50 in the book CCM Presents: The 100 Greatest Albums in Christian Music.
+In that entry, writer Newcomb stated that "it was the passion in the lyrics and Daugherty's vocal delivery—together with the overall energy of the instrumental arrangements—that lifted this album above the norm."
+He praised the "keen philosophical insights [...] that engaged the mind and trusted the listener to figure out what was what," and called the Choir "a Christian band that rocked with intensity," and "the real deal."
+In addition, Mark Allan Powell wrote in the Encyclopedia of Contemporary Christian Music that "the band achieves a more distinctive sound on Chase the Kangaroo," and regarded the "martial drumbeat" of "Clouds" as, "similar to that which undergirds Fleetwood Mac's Tusk."
 He also praised Hindalong's "poetic sensibilities [that] are atypical for an industry with a decided tendency toward predictable expressions and themes."
 HM Magazine ranked the album at No. 4 on the list of "Top 100 Christian Rock Albums of All Time," saying that "this band helped define how great 'alternative' Christian rock could be," and described the album as a "warm, yet melancholy journey."
 In his four-star review for all AllMusic, Mark Allender wrote that the strength of the album is in its musicianship: "Hindalong's drumming really comes to the forefront on this release – held silent for so long.
 And Daugherty's guitar commands the sound of the record through subtlety and restraint."
 He summed up Chase the Kangaroo as "a work of creativity and integrity."